+ What is a typical day for an Atlantis Fellow like?

 Most of our partner hospitals, from the smallest to the largest, have a variety of medical departments to observe.
 Note that some specialties may not be available to Atlantis Fellows due to privacy restrictions, but there do tend to be less restrictions abroad than in the United States.
 Viewing surgeries is not guaranteed.

 + What are students permitted to do while shadowing in the hospitals?

-Students in the Atlantis Project are strictly observing in their time in the hospitals.
+Students in Atlantis Fellowships are strictly observing in their time in the hospitals.
 We are committed to adhering to AAMC guidelines for pre-health students participating in a clinical experience abroad.
 See official AAMC guidelines.
 Though our students may see more than they would typically in a U.S. hospital, we expect that they refrain from doing anything which would not be permitted in the U.S.

 In the past we have not offered credit.
 However, several past Fellows have received credit from their universities for the healthcare experience they gained in European hospitals.
 Students that wish to obtain course credit through their Atlantis Fellowship should reach out to their academic advisors or other contacts at their respective universities.

 If you ever require evidence of your Atlantis Fellowship please feel free to reach out to us and we can send you a Certificate.

 Over half of your fees go to maintain our staffing, partner development and retention, promotion costs, and administrative costs.
 The rest go toward your program costs, such as housing, excursions, site staff recruitment and training, travel insurance, liability insurance, meals, excursions, etc.

 + Do I need to be fluent in the host country language?
 Do doctors speak English in the hospital?